-If you're not sure what type of investment to pick, or wonder if you might take on too much risk, there are plenty of free websites packed full of free detailed fund and stock market information.
+If you're not sure what type of investment to pick, or concerned you might take on too much risk, there are plenty of free websites packed full of detailed fund and stock market information.
 Here are our top picks to get up-to-date, in-depth and easy-to-read information on shares and funds - and they'll help you keep an eye on performance too...

 The research team at Hargreaves Lansdown regularly runs a "Fund in focus"* feature to highlight one of the funds in the Wealth 150+ (Hargreaves Lansdown's selection of the best funds).
 Each focus gives detailed information about the fund's history and how it's performing, as well as the lowdown on any charges you'd have to pay on the fund.

 - beginners' guides on a range of investments and a glossary of terms you might come across while you're researching investments.